 Learning disability is caused when the brain is affected while is developing this can be before during or after birth while the child is still young.

-There are no definitive figures of the prevalence of children with a learning disability living in the United Kingdom as the term used varies between disability and difficulty.
-Many children go undiagnosed until later stages of childhood.
 It is estimated that that there are 286,000 children aged 0-17 living in the UK with a learning disability.

 Services for Special needs schools